AzureIoTGBB/mxchip-to-iot-edge/modules/module1.md

 ## Install pre-requisites

 To setup the development environment for the MXChip, following the instructions provided [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started#prepare-the-development-environment).
-Start at the "Prepare the Development Environment" section, but stop when you reach the "Build your first project" section
+Start at the "Prepare the Development Environment" section, but STOP WHEN YOU REACH THE "Build your first project" section

 ## Verify MXChip drivers installation